 We opportunistically provide pharmacy services when and where demanded and as required to customers and patients in their homes and communities, often in coordination with our provider services.
 The Company filled over 34 million prescriptions in 2022 from over 180 pharmacies across all 50 states, with services delivered to approximately 6,000 customer locations, more than 44,000 individual or group homes, and over 350,000 patients, all through over 4,900 unique customer and payor contracts.
 Our leading pharmacy support across customer and patient settings is achieved through a focus on medication availability and reliability, cost containment, customer staff and patient support programs, clinical and regulatory education and support, and leading customer service.
-Infusion and Specialty Pharmacy prescriptions have grown 30% over the past year, while Home & Community Pharmacy prescriptions have grown 10% over the past year.
+Infusion and Specialty Pharmacy prescriptions and Community Pharmacy prescriptions have grown at more than 20% and 10%, respectively, from September 2022 to September 2023.
 We have a unique opportunity to increasingly provide more pharmacy services in the future to provider patients and patients transitioning across settings of care.
 Almost every one of the Company's patients who receive provider services from us have a significant medication support need given their polypharmacy profile, which we have the opportunity to further address.

 Pharmacy services are a universal need and ongoing connection point across medically complex populations.
 Our pharmacy services delivered into homes and community settings for complex patients are extremely different as compared to retail pharmacy, with more challenging customer and patient needs and service requirements.
 The average Senior fills approximately 52 medication prescriptions per year, while our average pharmacy patient is usually prescribed approximately nine medications at a given time, or at least two times more than the average Senior.
 As a result, medication appropriateness, accuracy, and adherence are critical points of emphasis for promoting the overall long-term health and well-being of patients.
 Non-adherence causes approximately 40% of chronic disease treatment failures and 125,000 deaths per year in the United States.
-Further, non-adherence costs \$500 billion annually and made up 16% of total healthcare spending in the United States in 2016, according to a report in Annals of Pharmacotherapy (2015).
-We deliver on these goals with 99.99% order accuracy and 98.46% order completeness.
+Further, non-adherence costs \$100 billion annually, according to the JAMDA study.
+We deliver on our goals with 99.99% order accuracy and 98.46% order completeness.